 Claire is a Government of Canada Banting Fellow in the Department of English at Simon Fraser University and the 2017 SSHRC Impact Award winner in the Talent category.
 Previously she held a SSHRC postdoctoral fellowship at the University of Reading, where she worked on materials from the Archive of Publishing and Printing.
 Her academic monograph, Modernist Lives: Biography and Autobiography at the Hogarth Press is forthcoming with Bloomsbury in 2018.
-She has also published a collection of short stories, Circus (McClelland & Stewart 2014) and has co-authored an introductory guide to DH teaching methods, Using Digital Humanities in the Classroom: A Practical Introduction for Teachers, Lecturers, and Students, with Shawna Ross, which is forthcoming with Bloomsbury in 2017.
+She has also published a collection of short stories, Circus (McClelland & Stewart 2014) and has co-authored (with Shawna Ross) an introductory guide to DH teaching methods, Using Digital Humanities in the Classroom: A Practical Introduction for Teachers, Lecturers, and Students (Bloomsbury 2017).

 Elizabeth Willson Gordon